eridon/MATLAB-Programming-Examples/README.md

 The repository contains a variety of programs, including:

-- Basic programs to get started with Matlab such as graph plotting, etc.
+- Basic programs to get started with MATLAB such as graph plotting, etc.
-- Programs that demonstrate the use of various functions and operations in Matlab.
+- Programs that demonstrate the use of various functions and operations in MATLAB.
-- Programs that demonstrate the use of loops, conditionals, and data structures in Matlab.
+- Programs that demonstrate the use of loops, conditionals, and data structures in MATLAB.
 - Programs that implement basic algorithms such as curve fitting and signal processing.

 ## Contributing

 If you have any programs that you would like to add to this repository, please feel free to submit a pull request.
-When submitting a pull request, please make sure that your code is well-documented and follows proper Matlab coding conventions.
+When submitting a pull request, please make sure that your code is well-documented and follows proper MATLAB coding conventions.

 ## License